marcosfparreiras/html5-canvas-archimedean-spiral-polygon/README.md

 # About it
-This is a HTML 5 project using Canvas to draw Archimedian Spiral Polygons
+This is a HTML5/JS project using Canvas to draw Archimedian Spiral Polygons